sahilh14/beanware/readme.txt

 6. Run db.js script in the root folder of the extracted git repository mongo > applicationdb.js

-7. Run the following commands from the root folder of the git repo to create user database python manage.py makemigrations python manage.py migrate
+7. Run the following command from the root folder of the git repo to create user database python manage.py migrate

+8. Create superuser to input events in the system python manage.py createsuperuser

-8. Start the django server by running the following from the root foler of the git repo python manage.py runserver
+9. Start the django server by running the following from the root foler of the git repo python manage.py runserver

-9. Server will start at http://127.0.0.1:8000/.
+10. Server will start at http://127.0.0.1:8000/.
 Go to the link to access the application